hstack2003/CSC-101-Project/README.txt

     Next, we will go through our list of restaurants to match restaurant attributes to their preferences.
     We will then present the user with a text file of restaurants that match their preferences best.

+Lists and Dictionaries:
+    Defined and documented in the main.py file

 Files:
     main.py (driver file): contains our main program, functions, and database of Restaurants data.py: contains Restaurant class definition and methods